Meet the dedicated team at

 DVM RCVS, Principle

 Luc graduated from the State University of Ghent, Belgium in 1991.
-In 1996 Luc became the owner of the practice where he had been working at when his predecessor and friend Bill McNish retired.
+In 1996, he became the owner of the practice where he had been working at when his predecessor and friend Bill McNish retired.

 Luc takes a special interest in small animal soft tissue and orthopaedic surgery.
 He also dedicates a lot of his time to studying and applying endoscopic (keyhole) diagnostic and surgical techniques.

-At home Luc has two dogs; a Parson’s Jack Russell terrier called Elsie and a black and tan Lurcher named Digby.
-Elsie was born deaf and adopted by Luc at 5 weeks of age before being trained to respond to some basic ‘canine sign language.’
-The two dogs also share their home with a ginger tomcat Pilgrim, sometimes known as ‘the ginger ninja.’
+At home, Luc has two dogs: a Parson’s Jack Russell terrier called Elsie and a black and tan Lurcher named Digby.
+Elsie was born deaf and was adopted by Luc at 5 weeks of age before being trained to respond to some basic ‘canine sign language.’
+The two dogs also share their home with a ginger tomcat named Pilgrim, sometimes known as ‘the ginger ninja.’

 Head Veterinary Nurse